Food Relationship

 Start by paying close attention to your diet, eating patterns and triggers.
 Are there specific times, places, or emotions that prompt you to eat mindlessly?

 Do you tend to reach for food when you’re feeling stressed, bored, or lonely?
-Each time you feel the urge to eat, pause for a moment.
+Every time you feel the urge to eat, pause for a moment.
 Ask yourself, “Am I really hungry, or is there something else going on?”

 Storm Eating is characterised by much more extreme behaviour and often has a compulsive element to it.
 Generally, storm eaters tend to consume large amounts of food in a very short space of time.